 If you DO have more time than this one week Bali itinerary, here are some other places nearby I would strongly suggest visiting:

-The Gili Islands: Unless you REALLY want to party, I’d suggest paying a visit to Gili Air.
+- The Gili Islands: I’d suggest paying a visit to either Gili T if you’re into partying, or to Gili Air if you’re a couple.
 It is the perfect place to visit if you are traveling as a couple and want a mix of relaxation and night life.
 The Gilis are about an hour boat ride from Bali.

-Did this post help you plan your one week Bali itinerary?
+Did this post help you figure out what to do in Bali Indonesia?
 Let me know in the comments below what you would add to a one week Bali itinerary!

 Disclosure: some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.